Eight Angle Pose - Astavakrasana

-Work up to Eka Hasta Bhujasana.
+Work up to Leg-over-shoulder pose (Eka Hasta Bhujasana).
 You must be able to lift your whole body up before continuing.
 It may help to place blocks under your hands to press into and assist in lifting your body.

 Keep the upper and lower spine lifted through the crown and firm your abdominals.

 Squeeze the thighs together and press through the feet to extend the legs.
 Keep the palms active.